harfbuzz/boring-expansion-spec/iso_docs/WG03-beyond-64k-glyphs-2024-01e.md

 to specify axes that have variation for that particular VariableComponent.

-<span id="anchor-174"></span>The number of axisValues becomes known by
+<span id="anchor-175"></span>The number of axisValues becomes known by
 decoding the TupleValues, and that number is used to decode axisValues and to decide how many values to take from axisValuesVarIndex.

-NOTE The individualt axisValues, while encoded as TupleValues, are ultimately F2DOT14 values so must be divided by 16384
+> NOTE <span id="anchor-176"></span>The coverage table shall identify by
+> glyphID all components for each glyph for which this ‘VARC’ table
+> contains a VarCompositeGlyph record in glyphRecords.

 ##### Variable Composite Description (VarCompositeGlyph)